-- Air Canada Maple Leaf Club Membership: from $375 CAD/year (or minimum 25k Altitude Qualifying Miles) for 17+ lounges within Canada.
+- Air Canada Maple Leaf Club Membership: from $375 CAD/year (or minimum 25k Altitude Qualifying Miles) for 18 lounges across Canada.
 North American options available for 60+ lounges in N.A.
 Global membership options also on offer for over 230 lounges worldwide.

 - Hawaiian Airlines Club Membership: from $299 USD/year (or 40k HawaiianMiles), allowing lounge access in Honolulu, Hilo, Kahului, Kona, and Lihue.